Ismat-Samadov/Image_Colour_Palette_Generator/README.md

-# Image_Colour_Palette_Generator
-A website that finds the most common colours in an uploaded image.
-To build a website that finds the most common colors in an uploaded image using Python, you can use the Flask web framework and the Pillow library for image processing.
-Here's a step-by-step guide to help you get started:
+To build a website that finds the most common colors in an uploaded image using Python, you can utilize a web framework like Flask and the Python Imaging Library (PIL) to process the uploaded image.
+Here's a step-by-step guide:

 1. Set up the project:
-   - Install Flask by running `pip install flask` in your command prompt or terminal.
+   - Install Flask and PIL by running `pip install flask pillow` in your command prompt or terminal.
-   - Install Pillow by running `pip install pillow`.
    - Create a new directory for your project.
    - Inside the project directory, create a virtual environment by running `python -m venv venv`.
    - Activate the virtual environment: